TheThingsIndustries/lorawan-stack-docs/doc/content/devices/troubleshooting/_index.md

 ## I cannot access my device in {{% tts %}} Console.

 If you cannot access your device in the Console, i.e. you're seeing the `An unknown error occured.
 Please try again later...` error, your device is probably not properly provisioned in all {{% tts %}} components (Identity Server, Join Server, Network Server and Application Server).
-For example, this might happen if you tried to create your device [using the API]({{< ref "/the-things-stack/interact/api/#multi-step-actions" >}}), but you haven't created it properly in all four server components.
+For example, this might happen if you tried to create your device [Using the API]({{< ref "/devices/adding-devices/manual" >}}), but you haven't created it properly in all four server components.

 This error can be resolved if you delete your device from all four above mentioned server components, and recreate it from scratch.